 “No—” Doris cried “—Eisenhower can’t be dead!”

-“He is dead,” Mason Beard Mouth said and found the strength to heave his blob-body up from kneeling position.
+“He is dead,” Mason Beard Mouth said and heaved his blob-body up from kneeling position.

 “‘Eisenhower’?
 ‘Dead’…?”
 Jonah shook his head, like somebody had punched him.